UC Davis Pepper-Spray Saga: 10 Years Later

 DAVIS (CBS13) — UC Davis shared what’s changed since student protestors were pepper-sprayed in the face during a non-violent demonstration 10 years ago.

-The incident was made worse when university documents showed the school paid public relations firms $175,000 to scrub the bad press from the internet.READ MORE: WATCH: Dad Tackles Referee During Soccer Game After Controversial Call
+The incident was made worse when university documents showed the school paid public relations firms $175,000 to scrub the bad press from the internet.READ MORE: 15-Year-Old Boy Struck In South Sacramento Hit-And-Run Dies; Driver Still Sought

 Administrators wouldn’t talk to us on camera, but say they’ve spent the last decade focused on two things: listening and taking action.